Best Known For

 Singer and actor Leif Garrett rose to fame in the 1970s as one of the era's most popular teen idols.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

-Singer, actor.
-Born on November 8, 1961, in Hollywood, California.
-Once one of the most popular teen idols of the 1970s, Leif Garrett has become better known for his battles with substance abuse than his talents in recent years.
+Singer and actor Leif Garrett was born on November 8, 1961, in Hollywood, California.
+He became one of the most popular teen idols of the 1970s.
+Garrett has become better known for his battles with substance abuse than his talents in recent years.

 Born to show business parents, Garrett got into acting at an early age.
 He started working around the age of 5 and made his film debut a few years later in the hit comedy Bob & Carol & Ted & Alice (1969) in an uncredited part.
 Garrett’s next notable film role was in the southern action drama Walking Tall (1973) as one of the children of Buford Pusser, the film’s crusading lawman.
 His sister Dawn Lyn also had a role in the film as one of Pusser’s other children.

 On television, Garrett landed several guest starring roles, appearing in episodes of Nanny and the Professor, Family Affair, and Gunsmoke.
 He starred in the adventure series Three for the Road as the son of a freelance photographer (Alex Rocco) who accompanied his father on his different assignments along with his brother (Vincent Van Patten) in 1975.
 Unfortunately, the show was cancelled after only a few months on the air.
 This disappointment did little hamper his career.
 He remained in demand, appearing such films as Macon County Line (1974) and Walking Tall, Part 2 (1975) around that same time.